 As of October 2009, a new polycarbonate MacBook came out, also as a unibody design.
 This one had more-rounded edges and a new model number: A1342.
 So we created a new device page for the MacBook, MacBook Unibody A1342.

 Device page redirects can be implemented for variations of a device page name.
 The most common redirect would be to transport a device page that includes a manufacturer name to just the device page using the device's name.
-For example, a redirect can be implemented on the Sony PlayStation 3 device page to go to the correct page, PlayStation 3 Repair.
+For example, a redirect can be implemented on the Sony PlayStation 3 device page to go to the correct page, PlayStation 3.

 An alternate use of redirects would be to use them for devices like cars, where a specific generation covers multiple years of the same car.
-For example, the 1998 Honda Accord Repair device page can redirect to the 1998-2002 Honda Accord Repair device page, since all Accords from 1998 to 2002 are essentially the same car.
+For example, the 1998 Honda Accord device page can redirect to the 1998-2002 Honda Accord device page, since all Accords from 1998 to 2002 are essentially the same car.